f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

    running.
 You should have 0 failures and the last item in the request list should be named ``[BIGIP B] Failover Traffic Group to BIGIP A``

+   ..
+NOTE:: You may have 1 FAIL on `[BIGIP A] Check Install Status` as DO was already installed in previous lab.
+Please ignore.

    |lab-5-3|

    |lab-5-4|